 - Home maintenance responsibilities: If the front door gets damaged, for example, who will pay for it?
-The rent-back agreement should spell out what will happen if property damage occurs.
+The rent-back agreement should state what will happen if property damage occurs.

 - Insurance coverage: The buyer will likely have homeowners insurance by the closing date, but the seller should maintain coverage for personal property.

 You may use a seller in possession (SIP) form in lieu of a traditional rental agreement for rent-backs that last 30 days or less.
-The forms also address similar provisions in regular rent-back agreements, such as the monthly rental rate, the security deposit, agreement length, utility and home maintenance responsibilities, and more.
+The SIP form addresses similar provisions to the regular rent-back agreement, such as the monthly rental rate, the security deposit, agreement length, and the utility and home maintenance responsibilities.

 Is A Real Estate Rent-Back Agreement A Good Idea?

 A seller rent-back agreement can have distinct advantages for both the buyer and the seller.
 However, you’ll want to carefully consider the unique circumstances of your situation before deciding if a rent-back is a good idea for you.
-Let’s go over the benefits of rent-back agreements.
+Let’s look at the benefits of rent-back agreements.

 Rent-Back Benefits For Sellers

 - You have more time to find your dream home.
-A rent-back agreement will give you as much time as a buyer is willing to provide in order for you to extend your home search.
+A rent-back agreement will give you as much time to extend your home search as a buyer is willing to

 - It allows you to avoid moving more times than necessary.
-You can avoid having to live in temporary housing or being forced to rent a storage unit to house your furniture.
+You can avoid living in temporary housing or being forced to rent a storage unit to house your furniture.

 - It will help spare or limit your stress.
-Since you won’t have to move immediately after selling your house, you’ll spare yourself the stress of having to rush through the process.
+Since you won’t have to move immediately after selling your house, you’ll save yourself the stress of rushing through the process.

 Rent-Back Benefits For Buyers

-- It may make an offer more attractive.
-The seller may need somewhere to live for a month or so, and if a buyer can offer to let them live in the home, it might be just what tips the scales in the buyer’s direction.
+- Making an offer more attractive: The seller may need somewhere to live for a month or so, and if a buyer can offer to let them live in the home, it might be just what tips the scales in the buyer’s direction.
 It might help make the offer on the home more attractive to the seller.

-A rent-back agreement can have some potential drawbacks for both buyers and sellers.
-Let’s look at a few potential risks to consider prior to entering into a rent-back agreement.
+A rent-back agreement has some potential drawbacks for both buyers and sellers.
+Up next are a few risks to consider before entering into a rent-back agreement.

 Rent-Back Risks For Sellers

-The risks of rent-back agreements for sellers largely center around being tenants in their own homes.
-Sellers may experience the following once they enter a rental arrangement with the buyer:
+The risks of rent-back agreements for sellers largely center around being tenants in their own home.
+Sellers may deal with the following upon entering a rental arrangement with the buyer:

-- It may potentially cause a more expensive monthly rental payment.
-It’s possible that a monthly rental payment through a rent-back agreement could end up costing more money than what you as the seller paid month-to-month on your mortgage for the same property.
+- A more expensive monthly rental payment: It’s possible for a monthly rental payment through a rent-back agreement to end up costing more than what you, as the seller, paid month-to-month on your mortgage for the same property.

-- You’re unable to make permanent changes.
-Sellers won’t be able to make permanent changes to the property during the rent-back period.
+- The inability to make permanent changes: Sellers can’t make permanent changes to the property during the rent-back period.

-- There may be a risk of losing your security deposit.
-You’ll lose your security deposit if damage occurs to the property while you live there during the rent-back period.
+- A risk of losing your security deposit: You’ll lose your security deposit if damage occurs to the property while you live there during the rent-back period.

 Rent-Back Risks For Buyers

-Buyers entering into a rent-back agreement can face several risks as well, including:
+Buyers entering into a rent-back agreement can also face several risks, such as:

-- There are added landlord responsibilities.
-Buyers end up collecting rent, putting together a lease, collecting a security deposit and even evicting a tenant if necessary – all part of being a landlord.
+- Landlord responsibilities: Buyers end up collecting rent, putting together a lease, collecting a security deposit and possibly even evicting a tenant, if necessary – all part of being a landlord.
 Buyers may never have wanted these responsibilities originally.

-- You may have delayed move-in schedules.
-Buyers can’t move in upon closing when a rent-back agreement is in place.
+- Delayed move-in schedules: Buyers can’t move in upon closing when a rent-back agreement is in place.
 If you’re the buyer, you may have to wait weeks or even months to move in.

-- There is a possibility that tenants can get evicted.
-Renters don’t always move out when they should or pay rent when it’s due.
-That could become a problem with a seller as well.
+- A possibility that tenants can get evicted: Renters, including recent sellers living in a home under a rent-back agreement, don’t always move out when they should or pay rent when it’s due.
 Evicting the seller can become a complicated, time-consuming process, especially if an eviction moratorium occurs, preventing landlords from removing renters from their homes for not paying rent.

-The Bottom Line: A Rent-Back Agreement May Benefit Both Parties In A Home Sale
+The Bottom Line: A Rent-Back Agreement May Benefit Or Hurt Both Parties In A Home Sale

-You should consider your own personal and financial situation before deciding if a rent-back agreement is right for you.
-To put a rent-back agreement in place, talk to an attorney and your lender.
-Both parties can then sign the agreement, which should include the monthly rental rate, security deposit, length of the agreement, utility and home maintenance responsibilities, and insurance coverage.
+It’s wise to consider your personal and financial situation before deciding whether a rent-back agreement is right for you.
+To put a rent-back contract in place, talk with an attorney and your lender.
+Both parties can then sign the agreement, which should include the monthly rental rate, security deposit, length of the agreement, insurance coverage, and utility and home maintenance responsibilities.

-Ready to start looking at new homes?
-Contact a Home Loan Expert to get prequalified for your mortgage before you start your search, so you can make an offer on your dream home as soon as you find it.
+Ready to begin looking at new homes?
+Contact a Home Loan Expert to start the initial approval process before embarking on your search.
+You can also give us a call at (833) 326-6018.
+This way, you can make an offer on your dream home as soon as you find it.